(OVC_HIVSTAT) Percentage of orphans and vulnerable children (<18 years old) with HIV status reported to implementing partner

 Status Type Disaggregate Definitions:

-• “Reported HIV positive to IP” includes beneficiaries <age 18 who report to the IP that they are HIV positive based on an HIV test conducted during or prior to the reporting period (regardless of where the test occurred).
-All beneficiaries <age 18 who report to the IP that they are HIV positive based on an HIV test conducted during or prior to the reporting period (regardless of where the test occurred) should be reported as “currently receiving ART” or “not currently receiving ART or ART Status Unknown.”
+- “Reported HIV positive to IP” includes beneficiaries <age 18 who report to the IP that they are HIV positive based on an HIV test conducted during or prior to the reporting period (regardless of where the test occurred).
+All beneficiaries <age 18 who report to the IP that they are HIV positive based on an HIV test conducted during or prior to the reporting period (regardless of where the test occurred) should be reported as “currently receiving ART” or “not currently receiving ART or ART Status Unknown”.
 This also includes beneficiaries <age 18 who report that they are HIV positive based on an HIV test conducted during previous project reporting periods.
 OVC entered in either category as “Reported HIV positive– currently receiving ART” or “Reported HIV positive– not currently receiving ART or ART Status Unknown” in the previous reporting period should be followed in the current reporting period and their current ART treatment status noted.
+In order to be counted as “currently receiving ART” the IP should confirm at the last visit preceding the reporting month whether the response to the following questions is “yes” to ensure that this captures more than just initial linkage to care: Do you have enough ART pills to take until the date of your next appointment?

 Data sources for this indicator include HIV test results that are self-reported by OVC (or their caregivers), results of HIV Risk Assessments conducted by implementing partners, registers, referral forms, client records, or other confidential case management and program monitoring tools that track those in treatment and care.